Połczyno, Pomeranian Voivodeship

-The village has a population of 1036 at 31 dec 2010.

 History

 Połczyno was a royal village of the Polish Crown, administratively located in the Puck County in the Pomeranian Voivodeship.
 There is a primary school in Połczyno, founded in 1750.

 During the German occupation of Poland (World War II), in 1939 and 1940, the Germans expelled several Polish families, whose farms were then handed over to German colonists as part of the Lebensraum policy.